-In 2020 it is strongly recommended that all Year 9-13 students bring a personal digital device to school each day as their programmes of learning are delivered digitally.
-We strongly encourage Year 13 students to do the same.
+It is strongly recommended that all Year 9-13 students bring a personal digital device to school each day as their programmes of learning are delivered digitally.

 Retailers often have deals and these are available by clicking here.
 You are not obliged to purchase your device from these retailers.